garylirocks/quickrefs/azure-networking.markdown

 ## Azure Virtual Network Manager

-- Scope: A manager instance could be created at a paticular scope: a management group or subscription, then you could targe all vnets within the scope
+- Scope: A manager instance could be created at a paticular scope: a management group or subscription, then you could target all vnets within the scope
   - So a vnet could be targeted by multiple manager instances
 - Cost: you pay per subscription per AVNM instance, so if a subscription is included in two AVNM instances, you pay for it twice
 - Entities: Network Groups, Configurations (Connectivity or Security Admin)